Pavitra600/EXNO-4-DS/README.md

 # RESULT:
 Thus the program to read the given data and perform Feature Scaling and Feature Selection process and save the data to a file is been executed.

+# SUMMARY:
+In this experiment, the given dataset was read, cleaned, and preprocessed.
+Missing values were removed, and categorical data were encoded using one-hot encoding.
+Feature Scaling techniques such as StandardScaler and MinMaxScaler were applied to normalize the data.
+Feature Selection methods like SelectKBest and Chi-Square were used to identify the most important features.
+A KNN classifier was trained to evaluate performance, and the processed data was saved.
+The experiment demonstrated how scaling and selecting key features improve model accuracy and efficiency.